hotwa/LillyMol/docs/Molecule_Tools/minor_changes.md

 ```
 Again, note the extra token in column 1.
 The isotopes are the atom types
 of the atoms to which these fragments used to be attached.
 These numbers of
 course make no sense on their own.
-If curios, use `fileconv` to get molecules
+If curious, use `fileconv` to get molecules
 labelled by atom type
 ```
 fileconv.sh -I atype -Y atype=UST:AY -S - file.smi